awsdocs/aws-iotanalytics-developer-guide/doc_source/quickstart.md

    "dht1","26","29","2018-01-26T07:06:01","2019-02-27 00:00:00.000"
    ```

    AWS IoT Analytics can also embed the HTML portion of a Jupyter notebook on this **Data Set** content page\.
-For more information see [ Visualizing AWS IoT Analytics data with the console](https://docs.aws.amazon.com/iotanalytics/latest/userguide/visualization-console.html#aws-iot-analytics-console-visualization)\.
+For more information, see [ Visualizing AWS IoT Analytics data with the console](https://docs.aws.amazon.com/iotanalytics/latest/userguide/visualization-console.html#aws-iot-analytics-console-visualization)\.

 1. Choose the left arrow in the upper\-left corner to return to the main page of the AWS IoT Analytics console\.